 - This usually includes supportive materials such as slides or study guides, texts or video recording available after class.

-- This is usually held on the first Wednesday of the month
+- This is usually held on the 1st & 2nd Wednesday of the month

-- This is held on Wednesday the following times:
+- This is held on Wednesdays at the following times:

 - 6pm PDT San Francisco